 Thank you for showing your support and considering becoming one of our valued team of Befrienders.
-Our Befrienders are parents, grandparents, adult siblings and adult family members, who feel the time may be right to offer support other families, after their own bereavement.
+Our Befrienders are parents, grandparents, adult siblings and adult family members who feel the time may be right to offer support to other families after their own bereavement.
 This page will give a little more information about how to become a Befriender and what it involves.
-We currently have a team of over 50 Befrienders across England, Wales and Northern Ireland.
+We currently have a team of 40 Befrienders across England and Wales.

 Befriender Training Dates